- Pepperdine University, J.D.

 - United States District Court Central, Eastern, Southern, Northern Districts of California

-In addition to civil appeals, his practice is focused on professional liability defense (primarily architects, engineers, attorneys, accountants and other licensed professionals), commercial and corporate litigation, homeowners’ association liability, civil RICO claims, insurance "bad faith" actions, toxic exposure claims including asbestos litigation and California's "Prop.
+For over 30 years, Steve Caine’s practice has focused on the representation of clients in the appellate and trial courts, primarily in the defense of professional liability claims (primarily architects, engineers, attorneys, accountants and other licensed professionals), commercial and corporate litigation, homeowners’ association liability, civil RICO claims, insurance "bad faith" actions, toxic exposure claims including asbestos litigation and California's "Prop.
 65," and general liability tort claims, all in both state and federal courts.

 - Cassel v.
 Superior Court (2013) 51 Cal.4th 113: Successfully obtained reversal of adverse rulings by the trial court and Court of Appeal regarding the admissibility of mediation communications offered in professional liability action.
 The California Supreme Court rules that California’s mediation confidentiality statutes are to be applied broadly, and that all mediation communications are inadmissible and not subject to discovery.